Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly specifies the action ('Upload'), resource ('local image file to Google Ads as an image Asset'), and usage context ('for use in Responsive Display Ads or image extensions').
-It also details the return format, leaving no ambiguity.
+The description uses a specific verb ('Upload') with a clear resource ('local image file to Google Ads as an image Asset') and states its intended use ('for use in Responsive Display Ads or image extensions').
+It is easily distinguished from sibling tools like google_ads_image_assets_list (listing) or meta_ads_creatives_upload_image (Meta platform).

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.